Blog

 Learn more about postponed VAT accounting, which lets eligible businesses declare and immediately recover import VAT.

-Postponed VAT accounting allows sellers to account for and recover import VAT on their VAT return, rather than paying it upfront at the time of importation.
+Postponed VAT Accounting allows sellers to account for and recover import VAT on their VAT return, rather than paying VAT upfront at the time of importation.
 Traditionally, when goods are imported into a country, VAT is payable immediately or shortly after the goods arrive.

-Under postponed VAT accounting, instead of paying the import VAT at the time of importation, eligible businesses can now account for it as a reverse charge on their VAT return.
+Under Postponed VAT Accounting, instead of paying the import VAT at the time of importation, eligible businesses can now account for it as a reverse charge on their VAT return.
+This allows businesses to declare and recover import VAT on the same VAT return, thereby improving cash flow by avoiding the upfront payment of VAT at customs.
 The process of postponed VAT accounting will vary from country to country, but generally involves the following steps:

 At the time of importation, the business makes a declaration to the customs authorities using the appropriate customs declaration form.
 This declaration indicates the intention to account for the import VAT through postponed VAT accounting.